mattpannella/pupdate/README.md

 `/path/to/pocket_updater images -i pocket-platform-images -o dyreschlock -v home`

-#### Download Image Packs

-This will present you with a list of available image packs and automatically download and extract it to the Platforms/_images directory for you

-#### Core Selector

-On your first run it will prompt you to select the cores you want tracked.
-After that initial run, you can run it again any time via the main menu.

-#### Generating Instance JSON Files

-- Only supported by PC Engine CD, currently

-- Put your games in /Assets/{platform}/common

-- Each game needs to be in its own directory (and be sure to name the directory the full title of the game)

-- Example: /Assets/pcecd/common/Rondo of Blood

-- /Assets/pcecd/common/Bonk

-- etc

-- All games (for PC Engine CD) must be in cue/bin format.
-The generated json file will be saved using the same filename as the cue file, so be sure to also name that with the full title of the game

-- When you run the `Generate Instance JSON Files` or `Update All` menu items, it will search through every directory in common and create a json file that can be launched by the core

-- You can disable this process in Update All by setting `build_instance_jsons` to `false` in your settings file, if you don't want it to run every time you update.

 ### Settings

 #### All settings can be modified in your `pocket_updater_settings.json` file